AdVocate-LLM/AdvBench/GemBench/benchmarking/dataset/CA_Prod/USAGE_EXAMPLES.md

 print(f"Average relevance rate: {stats['relevance_ratio']:.1%}")
 ```

-This documentation provides comprehensive examples for using the SA_dataset API effectively for advertisement selection benchmarking and evaluation tasks.
+This documentation provides comprehensive examples for using the CA_Prod API effectively for advertisement selection benchmarking and evaluation tasks.